|

 Jim Tucker, a guitarist for the group, The Turtles.
 RIP Jim, thanks

-Economy - The combined communities of Grass Valley and Nevada City
+for all the music.
+Chuck Yeager the ace fighter pilot.
+RIP Chuck Economy - The combined communities of Grass Valley and Nevada City

 have a fairly diversified economy.
 The gold rush days left a historical legacy